Sheep wars: Wyoming and Colorado

 Despite the newspaper's claim, most of the sheepherders respected the cattlemen's resolve, which defused the situation before it became too serious.
 There were, however, at least four violent episodes in the region during the time.
-The first occurred in 1894, in Garfield County, when 3,800 sheep were driven over cliffs into Parachute Creek.
+The first occurred in 1894, in Garfield County, Colorado, when 3,800 sheep were driven over cliffs into Parachute Creek.
 The sheepherder, Carl Brown, attempted to stop the cowboys from killing the flock but he was shot in his hip.
 When a posse from Parachute, Colorado rode out to the scene, they found the wounded Brown and a "mass of dead sheep at the foot of a 1,000-foot bluff."
-The Craig Courier reported the following on September 14, 1894; "The owners [of the sheep] are residents of Parachute with rights to the adjacent range and the posse made a futile race to apprehend the raiders.
+The Craig Courier paper reported the following on September 14, 1894; "The owners [of the sheep] are residents of Parachute with rights to the adjacent range and the posse made a futile race to apprehend the raiders.
 John Miller owned seventeen hundred of the sheep and Charles Brown, uncle of the wounded man, twenty-one hundred."
 About 1,500 more sheep were massacred the same year in the same county.
-According to Jack Edwards of Wyoming, in late June 1896, two of his sheepherders were killed by Colorado cowboys and 300 of his herd was massacred.
-Upon learning of the raid, Edwards headed towards the scene but he was intercepted by a "party of masked men," who ordered him to remove the rest of his flock back across the border.
-After the raid, on January 23, 1897, Edwards told an Omaha reporter the following; "I have an armed force of about fifty [men] ready for the clash when it comes.
+According to Jack Edwards of Wyoming, in late June 1896, two of his sheepherders were killed by nearby Colorado cowboys and 300 of his herd was massacred.
+Upon learning of the raid, Edwards headed towards the scene but he was intercepted by a "party of masked men," who ordered him to remove the rest of his flock back across the state border.
+After the raid, on January 23, 1897, Edwards told an Omaha, Nebraska newspaper reporter the following; "I have an armed force of about fifty [men] ready for the clash when it comes.
 I am compelled to keep a small army about my place all the time.
-A short time ago three hundred sheep were killed and two herders; for a while it looked as though the entire Colorado militia would have to be called out, but the sheepmen and cattlemen looked out for themselves, and there are several graves in the vicinity of Meeker that go to show that they know how to do this."
-Another incident took place on the morning of November 15, 1899, when forty masked men attacked a sheep camp located on the lower Snake River.
+A short time ago three hundred sheep were killed and two herders; for a while it looked as though the entire Colorado militia would have to be called out, but the sheepmen and cattlemen looked out for themselves, and there are several graves in the vicinity of Meeker, Colorado that go to show that they know how to do this."
+Another incident took place on the morning of November 15, 1899, when forty masked men attacked a sheep camp located on the lower Little Snake River.
 During the foray, over 3,000 sheep were "clubbed and scattered", the shepherds were robbed and their wagon was burned.